Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 - From 2015 to 2016, research & development costs increased over 93%, jumping from $3,595,437 to $6,947,878.
 Despite the massive surge in R&D, the company failed to even file a single patent in 2016, based on a search of the USPTO patent application database.
 As noted above, the most recent patent application is as of September 10, 2015, according to our search.
 Despite the apparent lack of patentable advancements, the justification for this massive increase is described by the company as follows:

-"The majority of these amounts being spent on outside contractors which assisted in the development work" (source: VUZI 2016 10-K)
+"The majority of these amounts being spent on outside contractors which assisted in the development work."
+(Source: VUZI 2016 10-K)

-We would be interested to learn more about these outside contractors that 'assisted' in the R&D and accounted for the majority of the cost increases.
+We would be interested to learn more about these outside contractors that "assisted" in the R&D and accounted for the majority of the cost increases.

-- Vuzix's filings acknowledge that they have a "small" European office, but the address listed on their contact page is the address of their European auditor, King Loose & Co.
+- Vuzix's filings acknowledge that it has a "small" European office, but the address listed on their contact page is the address of their European auditor, King Loose & Co.

-- David Lock is the "Director of Operations EMEA Region for Vuzix Europe Ltd. His consulting firm, DRL Associates Ltd. ("DRL") is located at the same address and is also audited by King Loose & Co.
+- David Lock is the "Director of Operations EMEA Region for Vuzix Europe Ltd. His consulting firm, DRL Associates Ltd. ("DRL"), is located at the same address and is also audited by King Loose & Co.

 - King Loose appears to be a very small shop, which may support the control issues identified by Vuzix's auditor.